 - Did the truck driver take traffic and other factors into consideration?

 - The maintenance records of the truck

 - Did the truck have a history of breakdowns or maintenance problems?

 - The drivers' logs

-When investigating a truck-accident claim in North Carolina, our lawyers identify the potential sources of financial recovery, including insurance policies and personal assets of:
+When investigating a truck accident claim in North Carolina, our lawyers identify the potential sources of financial recovery, including insurance policies and the personal assets of: